burentwo/YILEDLY-ML---FINAL-PROJECT/README.md

 </p>

 A mobile-first crop disease detection tool built for Filipino eggplant farmers.
-Yieldly uses a fine-tuned EfficientNet-B2 model to classify eggplant images into five disease categories and delivers results in plain language — in either English or Filipino — within seconds of upload.
+Yieldly uses a fine-tuned EfficientNet-B2 model to classify eggplant images into five disease categories and delivers results in plain language — either English or Filipino, within seconds of upload of your selected Eggplant photo.

 **It helps users:**
 - Upload or camera-capture photos of eggplant leaves, fruits, or shoots for instant disease diagnosis